 - Vice President Spiro Agnew resigned in October of 1973 following charges of tax evasion and bribery.

 - Also in October 1973, following more revelations regarding the Watergate Scandal, the House of Representatives commenced an impeachment process against President Nixon.

-- In 1974, after the Supreme Court ordered Nixon to turn over White House tape recordings regarding involvement and cover up in the Watergate Scandal, Nixon became the only US President to resign from office; Nixon was later pardoned by his successor, Gerald Ford.
+- In 1974, the Supreme Court ordered Nixon to turn over White House tape recordings regarding his involvement and cover-up in the Watergate Scandal.
+Nixon became the only US President to resign from office; Nixon was later pardoned by his successor, Gerald Ford.

-- In 1975, Bill Gates and Paul Allen created Microsoft, and the following year Steve Jobs and Steve Wozniak create the Apple Computer Company.
-The first Apple II computers go on sale two years later in 1977.
+- In 1975, Bill Gates and Paul Allen created Microsoft.
+The following year Steve Jobs and Steve Wozniak create the Apple Computer Company.
+The first Apple II computers went on sale two years later in 1977.

-- Jaws, released in June of 1975, becomes one of the first ever blockbuster films.
+- Jaws, released in June of 1975, became one of the first-ever blockbuster films.

 - President Gerald Ford, who became president following Nixon’s resignation, was defeated by Jimmy Carter in the 1976 Presidential race.